Inversion of Control in C#

 The following diagram gives you a clear idea of whether they are principles or patterns or frameworks.

-As principles, they only provide some high-level guidelines or mechanism to develop software application but they do not provide any specific implementation details.
+As principles, they only provide some high-level guidelines or mechanisms to develop software application but they do not provide any specific implementation details.
 Dependency Injection is a design pattern whereas IoC container is a framework.

 Let’s have a look at each term before going into details.